aileot/nvim-laurel/doc/macros.md

 - `augroup-name-or-id`: (string|integer) `augroup-name-or-id` is necessary
   unlike `vim.api.nvim_create_autocmd` unless this `autocmd!` macro within either `augroup!` or `augroup+` macro.
-- `events`: (string|string[]) You can set multiple events in a dot-separated raw string.
+- `events`: (string|string[]) You can set multiple events in a dot-separated bare string.
 - `pattern`: ('*'|string|string[]) You can set `:<buffer>` here to set `autocmd` to current buffer.
 Symbol `*` can be passed as if a string.
 - [`?extra-opts`][?extra-opts]: (sequence) You can set `:once` and/or `:nested`
   here to make them `true`.
 You can also set a string value for `:desc`.
 - `command-or-callback`: (string|function) A value for api options.
 Set either vim-command or callback function of vim, lua or fennel.
-Any raw string here is interpreted as vim-command; use `vim.fn` interface to set a Vimscript function.
+Any bare string here is interpreted as vim-command; use `vim.fn` interface to set a Vimscript function.
 - [`?api-opts`][?api-opts]: (kv table) Optional autocmd attributes.